jwood000/RcppAlgos/README.md

 ```

 ### Parallel Computing
-Using the parameter `Parallel`, we can easily generate combinations/permutations with great efficiency.
+Using the parameter `Parallel` (**development version only**), we can easily generate combinations/permutations with great efficiency.

 ```r
 ## RcppAlgos uses the number of cores available minus one